Ideal Weight Calculator

 Quick how-to

-- Press Calculate to see each formula result, the BMI target weight, and the BMI 18.5–24.9 range.
-Use the shareable URL if you want to save or revisit the same settings.
+3. Press Calculate to view formula results, BMI target weight, and the BMI 18.5-24.9 range.
+Use the shareable URL to save or reopen the same settings.

 Formulas shown

-All calculations run only in your browser; your entries are not sent to our servers.
-If you are pregnant, under 18, over about 65, very muscular or have a medical condition, please treat these numbers as rough reference and talk with a health professional.
+All calculations run in your browser, and entries are not sent to our servers.
+If you are pregnant, under 18, over about 65, very muscular, or have a medical condition, use these values only as rough reference and consult a health professional.

 Recent ideal weight runs